 Next on the list should be your team.
-Sometime it will be enough to let your manager know, however, if you are on different time zone, or you are just involved in some tasks that you’ve been working with someone – it is good to be transparent with your colleagues.
+Sometimes it will be enough to let your manager know.
+However, if you are in a different time zone, or you are just involved in some tasks that you’ve been working on with someone – it is good to be transparent with your colleagues.
 Maybe you have commitments to deliver some work today.
 It could be that you have been pairing together and were in the middle of that session.
 Perhaps you are on on-call duties, and now you won’t be able to respond to an incident.

-It is always good to let your team know what your current situation is, ask for help to cover your duties.
+It is always good to let your team know your current situation and ask for help to cover your duties.
 This will build trust.
 And also, it will bond the team together.
-Next time it could be you covering for someone, whether it would be a power outage or some other emergency that would cause another person to step down.
+Next time it could be you covering for someone, whether a power outage or some other emergency that would cause another person to step down.
 You may be the one that will pay the favour back.

 Make a list of the task for working offline 🗒

 This point is your homework before you are in a situation that you need to step back.
 Sit down one day and make a list.
-Think of things that you can do while you are on limited access to your company intranet and your team.
+Think of things you can do while you are on limited access to your company intranet and your team.
 In the worst case, it could be you may not have connectivity at all.
 There are still things that you still should be able to do.
-It may be some documentation that always been waiting for quiet time.
-Maybe you need to do some research on a particular topic, but it’s been low priority so far.
+It may be some documentation that has always been waiting for quiet time.
+Maybe you need to research a particular topic, but it’s been a low priority so far.

 Spend some time in advance to create this list in your favourite task management tool.
 I recommend Nozbe (affiliate link below) and Trello.
 Assign separate categories or labels so it is easy to find and filter out from other tasks on your bigger list.
 Make sure that your tool of choice is available offline.
 Keep the list up to date.
 When you need to work from different places with limited access, pull the list and be productive.
 When things go back to normal, report what you have been doing to your manager and the team.

 Find a place where you can work from 👩💻